2017-2018 Arizona Assurance Program Cohort Updated FAQ's Coming Soon!

-Yes, incoming freshman and continuing students are required to complete the FAFSA by March 1st in order to meet initial Arizona Assurance Scholars Program consideration criteria or Arizona Assurance Scholars Program Funding renewal requirements.
-If you do not submit the FAFSA by March 1st, you will not be eligible for future Arizona Assurance Scholars funding.
+Yes, incoming freshman and continuing students are required to complete the FAFSA by March 1st in order to meet initial Arizona Assurance Scholars Program consideration criteria or Arizona Assurance Program Funding renewal requirements.
+If the FAFSA is not submitted by March 1st, students will not be eligible for future Arizona Assurance funding.

 All FAFSA errors must be corrected and submitted to FAFSA.ed.gov by May 1st for Arizona Assurance funding purposes only.